gibbok/typescript-book/README.md

 const derivedObj = new DerivedClass(10);
 ```

-### Access modifiers
+### Access Modifiers

-Access modifiers `private`, `protected`, and `public` are used to control the visibility and accessibility of class members, such as properties and methods, in TypeScript classes.
+Access Modifiers `private`, `protected`, and `public` are used to control the visibility and accessibility of class members, such as properties and methods, in TypeScript classes.
 These modifiers are essential for enforcing encapsulation and establishing boundaries for accessing and modifying the internal state of a class.

 The `private` modifier restricts access to the class member only within the containing class.